 The cotton is handloomed and hand-dyed by a charitable trust focused on making handlooming a profitable, fulfilling, sustainable and dignified income-earning activity through spinning, weaving, design, marketing and entrepreneurial training in several weaving centers in India.
 All employees, the vast majority of which are women, are ethically treated and paid fair wages.

 This scarf is made with organic cotton fabric that is grown, harvested and processed without the use of harmful chemicals that could leech into our environment.

 In addition, this scarf is dyed with natural, sustainably harvested plants.
 Plant dyes do not produce toxic run-off like conventional (and other organic dyes) and plant dyes remove carbon from the air during the plants' growth, helping reverse the cause of global climate change.

 Care Instructions: Machine wash on the gentle cycle using a mild detergent.
-Tumble dry on low.
+Hang dry or tumble dry on low.